ApolloTang/mynote--bash-scripting/contents/redirections/redirection-basic.md

 >>          append operator
 <           input operator
 2>          error operator
-|           pipe operator
 ```

 ## File descriptor

-In the above, the number that appears before `>` is called the file descriptor. it is used to identify Stdin, stdout and stderr:
+In the above, the number that appears before `>` is called the file descriptor.
+It is used to identify Stdin, stdout and stderr:

 ```
 0:  stdin